OpenRiak/riak_kv/docs/InstallAndStartGuide.md

 There are three supported [delete modes in Riak](./InitialDesignDecisions.md#deleting-data): `keep`, an interval or `immediate`.

-If delete_mode is set to `keep`, every delete will leave a permanent tombstone, that will need to be reaped at a later date (i.e. once tombstones have been securely replicated around connected clusters).
+If delete_mode is set to `keep`, every delete will be an update to a permanent tombstone that will need to be reaped at a later date (i.e. once tombstones have been securely replicated around connected clusters).
 This will minimise the chance that values are resurrected through anti-entropy processes.
 An interval will automate the reap process, and can be set to the number of milliseconds after the writing of the tombstone; which should be kept to less than 5 minutes.
 Setting the delete mode to `immediate` will bypass the tombstone process, and delete directly without first writing a tombstone.

 ### Configuration of Riak - Bucket Properties